 Typically it has five-segmented palmate leaves hence Akebia quinata - and drooping clusters of chocolate coloured flowers which start to appear in spring.
 Each cluster or raceme of drooping flowers bear both male and female flowers in the same cluster, so fertilization is normally quite easy and prolific.
 The female flowers are generally at the base of the racemes with the males on top!

 The flowers tend to be heavily scented with a spicy aroma, but the deep purple-brown flowers are not too showy, because of the deep colour and more attractive foliage.

-Leaves of the Chocolate Vine are mid green when matured after a brief spell of the new foliage being tinted bronze – quite an attractive stage of its growth.
-Where the vine holds its leaves throughout mild winters, the foliage takes on a bronze appearance.
-It is not dying – it is the norm.
+The leaves of the Chocolate Vine are a mid green coloured when matured, the young foliage will after a brief spell become tinted bronze and become very attractive.
+The Akebia vine holds its leaves throughout mild winters, the foliage takes on a similar bronze appearance.
+It may appear to be dying but it is the norm.

 In spite of its tender appearance, it is reliably hardy for any aspect – but preferably not dense shade – dapples shade to full sun is ideal.
 Can be planted in a South; East; West or Northern position.

 Akebia quinata Chocolate Vine eventually grows up to 8m in length, spread and height.
 It is a fast growing climbing plant; best planted in an open but sheltered area.